trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 Finds and returns the index of the value referred to by searched.
 If sorted is true, the searching method provided is used.
 If false, linear search is used.

-Use this find() function when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)
+Use this find() method when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)

 parameters:
 - searched: the object to find.